bravedave/dvc/Readme.md

 # Getting Started

-* there some notes about installing wsl [here](src/bravedave/dvc/views/docs/installing-wsl.md)
+* WSL (Windows Subsystem for Linux) is a great development environment for PHP, there some notes about installing wsl [here](src/bravedave/dvc/views/docs/installing-wsl.md)

 ## Install